twistedfall/opencv-rust/README.md

 ## Quickstart

-Make sure the supported OpenCV version (3.2, 3.4 or 4.x) is installed in your system.
+Make sure the supported OpenCV version (3.2, 3.4 or 4.x) and Clang (part of LLVM, needed for automatic binding generation) are installed in your system.

 Update your Cargo.toml
 ```toml